who we are

 BS Environmental Sciences

-Now: Research associate, NAU.
+Now: MS Student, NAU.
 As a Hooper Undergraduate Research Award recipient, Morgan worked on the effects of water temperature on the distribution of aquatic biodiversity across ponds in Arizona, using both field and lab approaches.
 She was awarded the Best Poster in Applied Research at the 2019 Society for Freshwater Sciences meeting in Salt Lake City, Utah!

 Kaitlen Bieber